Changing your name

 You sign the Deed Poll in your old name and your new name.
 You must sign it in the presence of a witness.
 Your old name must match your birth certificate.
 Make sure you include your middle name.

 The witness must be at least 18 years of age.
 They must sign the Deed Poll as your witness.

 They must also swear an Affidavit of Attesting Witness in the presence of a solicitor or Commissioner for Oaths, stating they witnessed you signing of the Deed Poll.
 Download a template of an Affidavit of Attesting Witness from the Courts Service website.

-If you are a non-EU or UK national aged 18 or over, and you want to change your name by Deed Poll, you must get a ‘Change of Name licence’ from Immigration Service Delivery (ISD) – see ‘Contact details’ section below.
+If you are a non-EEA national aged 18 or over, and you want to change your name by Deed Poll, you must first get a ‘Change of Name licence’ from Immigration Service Delivery (ISD) – see ‘Contact details’ below.
 This rule is set out under Section 9 of the Aliens Act 1935.

-British citizens and children under 18 do not need a Change of Name licence to change your name by Deed Poll.
+British citizens and children under 18 do not need a Change of Name licence to change their name by Deed Poll.

 Enrolling the deed

 Some organisations will only accept a Deed Poll which has been ‘enrolled’ in the Central Office of the High Court (however, there is no requirement to enrol it).